Invited Speakers

 Pamela Maher received her BSc from McGill University in Montreal, Quebec and her PhD from the University of British Columbia in Vancouver, British Columbia.
 She is currently a Research Professor and head of the Cellular Neurobiology Laboratory at The Salk Institute in La Jolla, CA. Her research interests include models and mechanisms of cell death in aging and neurodegenerative diseases with a specific focus on the oxytosis/ferroptosis regulated cell death pathway.
 In addition, she works on the characterization and development of natural products for the treatment of acute and chronic neurological disorders such as Alzheimer's disease.

-Dan Lamport
+Daniel Lamport

 Cami Christopher